gcWDev/outbreak-navigator/README.md

 ## General Features

--   Default Locations: Includes places like the OSU campus, Googleplex offices, and major stores in Japan.
+-   **Default Locations**: Includes places like the OSU campus, Googleplex offices, and major stores in Japan.
--   Drag and Drop: Functional map pins for easy navigation.
+-   **Drag and Drop**: Functional map pins for easy navigation.
--   Autocomplete Feature: For searching any global address.
+-   **Autocomplete Feature**: For searching any global address.

 ## Technology Stack